Survey Types Overview

-"Survey type" refers to the CX metric that your survey is built around.
-Every Delighted survey starts with one of our six question types, followed by an open-ended comment page.
+"Survey type" refers to the metric that your survey is built around.
+Every Delighted survey starts with one of the Delighted question types, followed by an open-ended comment page.
 From there, you can configure Additional Questions and customize the post-survey Thank You page.

 Choosing that initial survey question type is vital, because if you ask the right question at the right time, you’ll receive feedback and gain insights that can improve your entire customer experience.

 - The Delighted survey types

 - Choosing a survey type: Questions and scale points

 Each article in this section will review a survey type, from how that survey is scored to what situations it’s designed for.
 Choose one of the below types to jump right to that article, or keep reading to understand some of the key differences between each survey type.

 - CSAT Surveys